 “Kid, I may have to say you’re actually eighteen in the movie if we use that.
 How’d you know how much he’d pay.”

 “Okay.
 We’re going on first and maybe last, if we do good.
 I got our usual bar percentage for the night, so we gotta rile the crowd up.
-Patti told me it’s okay to do a couple of covers, but the policy is no cover bands here.
+Patti tells me it’s okay to do a couple of covers, but the policy is no cover bands here.
 So we live or die on our own songs.
 We’ll reverse the Skynyrd and Neil Young songs, but only play ‘em as tune ups before we do our own.
 I’ll play the ‘Sweet Home Alabama’ intro and Jack will do the ‘Neil Young will remember’ line.
-We’ll stop once the crowd thinks we’re mocking them.
+We’ll stop once the crowd realizes we’re mocking them.
 Then we’ll do “Sneakin’ Around.’
-Jack you have to taunt the crowd about being poseurs and burned out hippies.
+Jack you have to taunt the crowd about being poseurs and burnt out hippies.
 Hippie you do your lame defense of your tribe.
 Grant, you start complaining that we never do any soul music.
 I’ll do the intro to the Silhouettes’ ‘Get a Job.’

 “No. But we’re going for outrage, so don’t complain when you get it, from me.”